DevExpress/devextreme-demos/JSDemos/Demos/TreeList/UsingHeaderFilter/description.md

-A header filter allows users to select values from a predefined set and filter rows by them.
-The values are listed in a popup menu.
+A header filter allows users to select values from a predefined set and filter rows by these values.
+The values are listed in a pop-up menu.
 To open this menu, users can click header filter icons in column headers.

 ### Display Header Filter Icons